|Building Style||Cottage Plan|

 Wayne County also began "mainstreaming" -- getting the psychiatric patient back into the community each week.
 This sometimes caused problems.
 One patient was so excited about his weekend leave that he stole a car from the hospital parking lot.
 There was a high speed chase in which he was involved in five collisions and ran two police blockades.
 During the chase shots were fired, nearly missing a group of children at a school crossing.
 The inmate was taken into custody after running the car into a ditch.
 As patient treatment was updated , so were the facilities.
 Older buildings were razed in the '60s and '70s and two new buildings were constructed -- a 511-bed medical hospital in 1962 and a long term care facility in 1974.
 The Walter Reuther Long Term Care Facility housed the surviving mentally ill and poor who had made Eloise their permanent home.

 By 1987, six years after the facility's closing, Eloise had been reduced to eight buildings.
-Today, only a few buildings remain and all are empty.
+Today, only a 5 buildings remain and all are empty.
 The county is currently working on a plan to redevelop the complex.
 The "D" building houses some Wayne County of In November 2015, the Detroit Free Press reported that the 50-acre complex was put on sale for $1.5 million – which includes an fire station from the 1800s, a decommissioned power plant and two maintenance buildings.
 On March 29th, 2016 the former bakery building built in 1905, one of the last original buildings, was the victim of arson.
 The damage was enough to have the structure demolished.
 Morgan Development purchased the property in June of 2018.

 Images of Eloise Asylum

 Main Image Gallery: Eloise Asylum